Jaredk3nt/roldnd/World/classes.md

 **Adept Body**: You have the ability to fight with no weapons and gain the following abilities when you are unarmed:

-- You use *Dexterity* for attack rolls
+- Punch & Kick are added to your attack list

 - You can take a *Bonus Action* on all unarmed attacks

 **Cantrips**: At first level you know 3 cantrips from the Adept & Knight abilities list